Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 ## Starting with Fate Core

+Ok, time to confess it: Ronin Time Bureaucrats does not come with its own ruleset.
+There are so many good rulesets around, why invent a new one?
+So, rather than doing so, let's pick Fate Core, a simple ruleset designed for cool-over-simulation, improv-over-planning, and we customize it for the setting.

-Well, Ronin Time Bureaucrats is, at its core, a Fate Hack.
-We're not going to copy the rules of Fate here, but there's a great [two-pages comic book summary for these rules at http://www.uptofourplayers.com/fate-core-rules/](http://www.uptofourplayers.com/fate-core-rules/) .
+We're not going to copy the rules of Fate here, but:

+* the rules are Pay-what-you-want, so you can simply [grab them at Evil Hat's \(https://www.evilhat.com/home/fate-core-downloads/\)](https://www.evilhat.com/home/fate-core-downloads/);
+* the fine crew at Up To Four Players dedicated a great [two-pages webcomic introducing pretty much all the rules \(http://www.uptofourplayers.com/fate-core-rules/](http://www.uptofourplayers.com/fate-core-rules/)\).

 So, starting from this line, we're going to assume that you know the rules of Fate Core!